FerhatYesilkaya/Queue-Updater/readme.md

 # [ENGLISH] Queue-Updater Chrome Extension

 The Queue-Updater is a Google Chrome extension that automatically updates the queue of Rexis after a specified time (configurable).
-This extension can be easily installed.
+This extension can be easily installed by following these steps:

 ## Prerequisite
 - Google Chrome (at least Version 124.0.6367.119)